Fire Department History

 The years 1947 to 1948 witnessed establishment of a fire prevention code.
 A Fire Inspector was appointed in 1959 and was soon given the assistance of an additional officer.

 Equipment continued to be upgraded and replaced.
 In 1969, a new fire house was completed on University Drive, initially equipped with two 1940 fire trucks.
-The following year, No. 2 Fire Station was closed as an economy measure and it’s 1963 pumper moved to the University Drive station.
+The following year, No. 2 Fire Station was closed as an economic measure and its 1963 pumper moved to the University Drive station.

 Over the years, firefighting in the city has continued to advance in methods and fire prevention, leading to increased efficiency, instruction to the public, lectures in the schools, and pursuit of excellence in the department.
 City firefighters have also continued to assist in many service projects in the community and the department has mutual aid agreements with other Ross County units to more effectively meet emergency needs.